-This includes all operating expenditures from the library budget for materials in print, microform, electronic and other formats considered part of the collection, whether purchased, leased, or licensed.
+This includes all operating expenditures from the library budget for all materials in print, microform, electronic and other formats considered part of the collection, whether purchased, leased, or licensed.
 Exclude charges or fees for interlibrary loans and expenditures for document delivery.

 38 Print Materials Expenditures Report all operating expenditures for the following print materials: books, serial back files, current serial sub- scriptions, government documents, and any other print acquisitions.
 39 Electronic Materials Expenditures Report all operating expenditures for electronic (digital) materials.
 Types of electronic materials include e-books, e-serials (including journals), government documents, databases (including locally mounted, full text or not), electronic files, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
-Electronic materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, via access to the Internet, or by using an ebook reader.
-Include equipment expenditures that are inseparably bundled into the price of the information service product.
-Include expenditures for materials held locally and for remote electronic materials for which permanent or temporary access rights have been acquired.
+Electronic materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, via access to the Internet, or by using an e-book reader.
+Include expenditures for materials held locally and for remote materials for which permanent or temporary access rights have been acquired.
 Include expenditures for database licenses.
 [Note: Based on ISO 2789 definition.]

-40 Other Materials Expenditures Report all operating expenditures for other materials, such as microform, audio, video, DVD, and materials in new forms.
+Note: Expenditures for computer software used to support library operations or to link to external networks, including the Internet, are reported under Other Operating Expenditures (data element #42).
+40 Other Materials Expenditures Report all operating expenditures for other materials, such as microform, audio, video, DVD, and materials in new formats.
 41 Total Collection Expenditures This is the sum of all expenditures for print materials, electronic materials, and other materials (data elements #38, #39, and #40).
 42 Other Operating Expenditures This includes all expenditures other than those for staff (data element #37) and collection (data element #41).
-Note: Include expenses such as binding, supplies, repair or replacement of existing furnishings and equipment, and costs incurred in the operation and maintenance of physical facilities.
-43 Total Operating Expenditures This is the sum of total staff expenditures, total collection expenditures, and other operating expenditures (data elements #37, #41, and #42).
-CA PITAL 44 Capital Revenue Report all revenue to be used for major capital expenditures.
-Examples include funds received for (a) site acquisition; (b) new buildings; (c) additions to or renovation of library buildings; (d) furnishings, equipment, and initial book stock for new buildings, building additions, or building renovations; (e) library automation systems; (f) new vehicles; and (g) other one-time major projects.
-Include federal, state, local, and other revenue to be used for major capital expenditures.
+Note: Include expenses such as binding, supplies, repair or replacement of existing furnishings and equipment; and costs of computer hardware and software used to support library operations or to link to external networks, including the Internet.
+Report contracts for services, such as costs of operating and maintaining physical facilities, and fees paid to a consultant, auditor, architect, attorney, etc. 43 Total Operating Expenditures This is the sum of total staff expenditures, total collection expenditures, and other operating expenditures (data elements #37, #41, and #42).